eduMFA/eduMFA/doc/workflows_and_tools/import/index.rst

    # version: 2

-and the first three colums will be the user:
+and the first three columns will be the user:

    <username>, <resolver>, <realm>, <serial>, <seed>, <type>, ...